theingishwesin/theingishwesin/README.md

 - 👋 Hi, I’m @theingishwesin
 - 👀 I’m interested in Artifical Intelligence
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collaborate on interesting software apps
+- 💞️ I’m looking to collaborate on more data analytics projects.
 - 📫 How to reach me theingishwesin98@gmail.com

 <!---